namideus/cyberpunk-dark-mode-mozilla-addon/README.md

-Here’s a concise and engaging `README.md` text for your Firefox add-on:

----

 # Cyberpunk Dark Mode

 🌃 **Transform your browsing experience with a sleek, cyberpunk-inspired dark mode!** This Firefox add-on applies a stylish dark theme to all websites, featuring neon accents and a futuristic vibe.
 Perfect for night owls, developers, and anyone who loves a little cyberpunk flair in their life.